KI-labs/kaos/docs/getting-started/deploying-infrastructure/cloud.md

 ### Cluster Location

-To control cluster and other resources location following variables are available.
+The following variables are available to control cluster and resource location.

 ```bash
 export TF_VAR_project_location=<str> # (for example: us-west1-a)